Richie Ashburn: Death

-Awards and honors
+Legacy

-Ashburn was elected to the Baseball Hall of Fame by the Hall's Veterans Committee in 1995 after a long fan campaign to induct him, which included bumper stickers that read, "Richie Ashburn: Why The Hall Not?"
+The book, Richie Ashburn: Why The Hall Not?, is about Richie's journey to the Baseball Hall of Fame; Ashburn was elected to the Baseball Hall of Fame by the Hall's Veterans Committee in 1995 after a long fan campaign to induct him, which included bumper stickers that read, "Richie Ashburn: Why The Hall Not?"
 He accompanied Phillies great Mike Schmidt, who was inducted in the same ceremony.
-Over 25,000 fans, mostly from Philadelphia, traveled to Cooperstown for the ceremony.
+Over 25,000 fans, mostly from the Philadelphia area, traveled to Cooperstown, New York for the ceremony.

 Ashburn was inducted into The Broadcast Pioneers of Philadelphia Hall of Fame in 1997.

-Ashburn was posthumously inducted into the inaugural class of the Philadelphia Sports Hall of Fame in 2004.
+He was posthumously inducted into the inaugural class of the Philadelphia Sports Hall of Fame in 2004.

-Each year the Phillies present the Richie Ashburn Special Achievement Award to "a member of the organization who has demonstrated loyalty, dedication and passion for the game."
+Each year, the Phillies present the Richie Ashburn Special Achievement Award to "a member of the organization who has demonstrated loyalty, dedication and passion for the game."

-The center-field entertainment area at the Phillies current stadium, Citizens Bank Park, was named Ashburn Alley in his honor after numerous fans urged the Phillies to name their new stadium after Ashburn.
-Ashburn's 47 seasons of service to the Phillies organization was second in length in Philadelphia baseball history only to Connie Mack, who was so honored by the renaming of Shibe Park in 1953.
+The center field entertainment area at Citizens Bank Park, the Phillies' home stadium, is named Ashburn Alley in his honor after numerous fans urged the Phillies to name their new stadium after Ashburn.
+Ashburn's 47 seasons of service to the Phillies organization was second in length in Philadelphia baseball history only to Connie Mack, who was honored by the renaming of Shibe Park as Connie Mack Stadium in 1953.

-At Citizens Bank Park, the Phillies' radio-broadcast booth is named "The Richie 'Whitey' Ashburn Broadcast Booth".
-It is directly next to the TV-broadcast booth, which was renamed "The Harry Kalas Broadcast Booth" after Kalas's death in 2009.
+At Citizens Bank Park, the Phillies' radio broadcast booth is named the Richie 'Whitey' Ashburn Broadcast Booth in Ashburn's honor.
+It is directly next to the television broadcast booth, which was renamed "The Harry Kalas Broadcast Booth" after Kalas's death in 2009.